HotPatcher: A open source UE resource hot patching tool

 • CookAndPak supports running in StandaloneMode.

-• Optimized plugin configuration items.
+• Optimized plugin configuration options.

 AddToPreset